NethServer/ns8-core/docs/core/proxy_certificates.md

 i.e `/module/traefik1/certificate/server.nethserver.org`.
 The certificate is saved inside the `cert` field, while the key is saved inside the `key` field.

-When a certificate is exported, Traefik module fires the `certificate-update` event with a JSON messages.
+When a certificate is exported, Traefik module fires the `certificate-updated` event with a JSON messages.
 The JSON message contains the following fields:

 - `key`: the X509 certificate private key, PEM format encoded with base64